 pageSizeparameter to its maximum of 1,000.
 This allows Logging to return more entries per query, reducing the number of queries needed to retrieve the full set of entries that you're targeting.

 Set a large deadline: When a query nears its deadline, Logging prematurely terminates and returns the log entries scanned thus far.
 If you set a large deadline, then Logging can retrieve more entries per query.

 Retry quota errors with exponential backoff: If your use case isn't time-sensitive, then you can wait for the quota to replenish before retrying your query.
 The

 The method you use to retrieve log entries is

-If you need to perform bulk processing on log entries, the recommended approach is to create a Pub/Sub sink that exports the log entries you want to process to a Pub/Sub topic, and then consume the log entries from there.
+If you need contemporary or continuous querying, or bulk retrieval of log entries, then configure sinks to send your logs to Pub/Sub.
+When you create a Pub/Sub sink, you send the log entries that you want to process to a Pub/Sub topic, and then consume the log entries from there.

 This approach has the following advantages: